nikantonelli/Planning-Poker/README.md

 There are probably some bugs in here, but it generally works!

 ## Moderator Screen

 ![alt text](https://github.com/nikantonelli/Planning-Poker/blob/master/Images/ModeratorScreen.png)

 ## Team Member Screen

 ![alt text](https://github.com/nikantonelli/Planning-Poker/blob/master/Images/TeamMemberScreen.png)

 ## Game config panel

+The app can work in two modes: Portfolio and Team.
+Use the selector checkboxes for one or the other.
+Iteration selection is disabled in Portfolio mode.
+In portfolio mode, the moderator can choose the type of interest from the combobox that appears at the top of the main page.
+If the moderator changes this, the config is stored but team members have to reload their page to get the new config.
+Note: it is not ever going to be possible to actively ping users with changes in this app - so don't ask for it :-)

 ![alt text](https://github.com/nikantonelli/Planning-Poker/blob/master/Images/GameConfig.png)

 ## Iteration Selection

 ![alt text](https://github.com/nikantonelli/Planning-Poker/blob/master/Images/IterationConfig.png)

 ## License